• Skip to main content

 ½ cup all-purpose flour

-6. You should be able to scoop the batter with a spoon and use another spoon or rubber spatula to release it into the oil
+• Flap the batter with your fingers to break down any flour lumps and mix thoroughly.
+You should be able to scoop the batter with a spoon and use another spoon or rubber spatula to release it into the oil.

-7. Maintain the flame on low to medium and drop as many as batter balls your pot can hold (avoid overloading as that will bring down the temp of the oil)
+• Once the oil is hot enough, use a spoon to scoop small portions of the batter and carefully drop them into the hot oil.
+Maintain the flame on low to medium and drop as many as batter balls your pot can hold (avoid overloading as that will bring down the temp of the oil).

 More Malabar Recipes from North Kerala